Updated May 8, 2023

-And yet, speaking is what we do the most, to express, to communicate, to celebrate!
+And yet, speaking is what we do the most, to express, communicate, and celebrate!
 It’s also the most effective way to inspire another.
-How then can speak with utter confidence, even when we’re not experts on our talk?
+How can we speak confidently, even when we’re not experts?
 How can we consistently enthrall our audience with our speech?
-How we can we communicate the way we want to, without letting self-doubt get in the way?
+How can we communicate how we want to without letting self-doubt get in the way?

 This post intends to show you the way!

-Through the 12 fool-proof tips outlined below, you will learn not only to become a confident verbal communicator, but also rise as a dynamic orator.
-We don’t mean to overwhelm you with grand advice here, but give you deceptively simple tricks that you can apply in any speaking opportunity: in a public forum, with colleagues at work, at church, everywhere.
-Read on if you’re ready to know more…
+The 12 fool-proof tips outlined below will teach you to become a confident verbal communicator and rise as a dynamic orator.
+We don’t mean to overwhelm you with great advice here.
+Still, we give you deceptively simple tricks you can apply in any speaking opportunity: in a public forum, with colleagues at work, at church, everywhere.
+Read on if you’re ready to know more.

-Do you know that we form an opinion within 30 seconds of meeting a person?
-Yes, that’s as long (or in this case as short) as it takes to grab your audience’s attention: 30 measly seconds.
+Do you know that we form an opinion within 30 seconds of meeting someone?
+Yes, that’s as long (or, in this case, as short) as it takes to grab your audience’s attention: 30 measly seconds.
 (Heck, even instant noodles take longer than that to cook!)

-But this is great news for the prepared speaker.
-If you can “nail it” for that first 30 make-or-break seconds, you are more likely to have your audience in your pocket and enjoy a rewarding session.
+But this is excellent news for the prepared speaker.
+If you can “nail it” for that first 30 make-or-break seconds, you will likely have your audience in your pocket and enjoy a rewarding session.
 Now this doesn’t sound too bad, does it?

 Here are some clever tips to wing that first impression:

 - Dress comfortably.
-Like it or not, looks do matter, not (only) to others, but to our your own self.
-If you’re undressed for the occasion, you’re likely to feel less confident and miss that grand first-impression.
+Like it or not, looks do matter, not (only) to others but to ourselves.
+If you undress for the occasion, you’ll likely feel less confident and miss that grand first impression.
 So dress up to suit yourself (and not just the occasion).

 - Wear your most disarming smile.
-We all have them, the one that genuinely crinkles our eyes.
-This is the best suit you can wear no matter what the occasion.
+We all have that smile.
+The ones that genuinely crinkle our eyes.
+It is the best suit you can wear no matter what the occasion.

 - Make appropriate eye contact.
 Eye contact invites trust.
 Enough said!

-- Bring out that deep voice: Okay, we’re kidding here, coz not all of us are blessed to sound like a commanding George Clooney!
-But you’re still likely to have “that voice,” that pitch-perfect tone and pace that scream “confidence,” even as you appear friendly.
+- Bring out that deep voice: Okay, we’re kidding here because not all of us are blessed to sound like a commanding George Clooney!
+But you’re still likely to have “that voice,” that pitch-perfect tone and pace that screams “confidence,” even as you appear friendly.
 Practice before a mirror until you get it right.

-Now that you’ve got that crucial first impression out of the way, it’s time to address those butterflies – no, bandicoots in your stomach.
-Well, laughter is indeed the best medicine my dear!
+Now that you’ve got that crucial first impression, it’s time to address those butterflies – no, bandicoots in your stomach.
+Well, laughter is indeed the best medicine, my dear!

 Break the ice with your audience with a joke or two.
-A self-deprecating joke delivered with a twinkle in the eye can immediately endear you to the audience, as it shows that you have the nerve to laugh at yourself.
+A self-deprecating joke delivered with a twinkle in the eye can immediately endear you to the audience, showing you have the nerve to laugh at yourself.
 You can even throw in a potent one-liner that immediately grabs your audience’s attention (and interest).

-But off course, this has to be appropriate to the occasion.
-For instance, you can’t go about cracking Dilbert jokes when you’re meant to share a moving epitaph on a recently deceased friend.
-But perhaps you can still share something (appropriately) funny about your friend that breaks the tension and also showcases his great sense of humor?
+But of course, this has to be appropriate to the occasion.
+For instance, you can’t go about cracking Dilbert jokes when you have to share a moving epitaph on a recently deceased friend.
+But perhaps you can still share something (appropriately) funny about your friend that breaks the tension and showcases his great sense of humor.

-- You make friends in the audience, coz everyone loves a funny guy.
+- Make friends in the audience because everyone loves a funny guy.

 - You give yourself time to study the audience before you start the “real” talk.